Daniel G. Johnson Provides Estate and Gift Tax Reform Testimony

 September 16, 2015

-On Wednesday, September 16, 2015, Daniel G. Johnson, a partner in Cummings & Lockwood’s Private Clients Group, testified before the Connecticut State Tax Panel in Hartford concerning the migration of Connecticut residents in light of the current Connecticut estate and gift tax regime, as well as the recent increase in probate court fees.
+On Wednesday, September 16, 2015, Daniel G. Johnson, a Principal in Cummings & Lockwood’s Private Clients Group, testified before the Connecticut State Tax Panel in Hartford concerning the migration of Connecticut residents in light of the current Connecticut estate and gift tax regime, as well as the recent increase in probate court fees.
 Members of the Panel, including the current Commissioner of Revenue Services, asked Dan a number of questions about issues related to migration by Connecticut residents, as well as the potential form that sensible estate and gift tax reform might take.

 CONNECTICUT STATE TAX PANEL